srijabala/Capstone-Project/README.md

 ## 🔒 Privacy First

-- No backend server
+- Frontend-only architecture built with React and Vite
-- No cloud database
+- User data is stored locally using browser Local Storage
-- API keys secured using `.env`
+- API keys are managed securely through environment variables (`.env`)
-- Sensitive information never uploaded to GitHub
+- Sensitive credentials are excluded from version control using `.gitignore`

 ---